chenfeiyu132/Data-Marker/DEVELOPMENT.md

 - Created some new objects like featurebox and imagebox to organize labeling space
 - Started working on gui completion by creating buttons for labeling -> still need to figure out how to fix the issue with defining how many labels there should be.
 - Figured out how parameters work in terms of ofxgui.

+December 1, 2019
+- Finally got back to campus after a crazy few days, extremely tired and not ready to start school again
+- Added a few more functionalities to JsonLoader and did some more research with dynamic buttons(creating buttons based on user's choice of options for labeling).
+It seems like we should treat buttons as ofParameters and use Eventlistener for them to keep track of which buttons are pressed.
+- Trying to figure out the best code design still for json processing.
+The options are creating a whole new class to do all the processing and store variables remotely or doing everything in the ofApp class.
+- Currently trying to develop under the premise that all json processing is done using functions defined in ofApp.h and if design errors arise then will switch to remote object processing.